wp-plugins/memphis-documents-library/readme.txt

 * *Bug* - Batch upload was cutting of filenames with dots in them.
 * *Bug* - Fixed bug causing new installs to produce errors, these errors would correct themselves but very annoying for users to see.
 * *Bug* - Removed extra label tag in sort box which was cause issues in Firefox.
-* *Bug* - Fixed Chrome bug, where file types that are allowed in WordPress are being blocked by Memphis Documents Library.
+* *Bug* - Fixed, Chrome bug, where file types that are allowed in WordPress are being blocked by Memphis Documents Library.
+* *Bug* - Fixed, when there are multiple categories on a page the get request fails to recognize each individual category.
+* *Rejected* - Short-code to add a download link to a post or page.

 = Memphis Documents Library Features =